mc0re/piff-library/README.md

 ## Known issues

-There is one box I didn't decifer yet - `avcC`.
-The data hardcoded in it is the data I extracted from a sample file.

-The library does produce the correct header for a certain manifest, but not for my own.
-Probably due to the AVC configuration box.
-Have to keep looking.
+The library does produce the correct header for a certain manifest, but not for any manifest.
+So far the problem stays unresolved.